-As we begin the 2022-2023 school year, we are excited to begin a year that celebrates our school community's growth, developments in program, and commitment to supporting our students', faculty/staff' and families' various needs within our inclusive and diverse school culture.
-In an effort to develop both a common language and common understanding of Westerly's policies and procedures, the administrative team has updated this annual comprehensive handbook for parents/guardians and students.
+We are excited to begin this 2023-24 30th anniversary school year as we celebrate Westerly's strong academic program, and our commitment to supporting our students', faculty/staff' and families' needs within our inclusive and diverse school culture.
+In an effort to establish a common language and understanding of Westerly's policies and procedures, the administrative team updates this comprehensive handbook for parents/guardians and students annually.

-The policies and procedures help define our community life, and they will be helpful to you as you navigate Westerly.
-This handbook contains more than simply a list of rules, instead it is also intended to communicate standards and practices that we all agree to honor so that our school community meets our mission, Statement of Diversity, Equity, and Inclusion, and serves as a clear communicative document to our students and families well.
+These policies and procedures help define our community life, and will help you navigate Westerly.
+This handbook also clearly communicates standards and practices that our school community agrees to honor to meet our mission and our Statement of Diversity, Equity, and Inclusion.